-• Demonstrate the ability to apply appropriate chemical and physical models to make predictions or draw conclusions regarding chemical systems or phenomenon.
-Examples of chemical systems are compound formation (synthesis), energy transfer, equilibrium composition, various physical properties, chemical reactivity, etc.

-- Demonstrate mastery of laboratory skills and execute common experimental techniques. - Demonstrate the ability to design, prepare, execute and adjust experiments. - Describe the theoretical and operational principles of common laboratory instrumentation such as NMR, FT-IR, UV-Vis, AA, fluorescence spectrometers, GC-MS, HPLC and electrochemical analysis instrumentation, as well as their typical uses, sensitivities and limitations.
+- Demonstrate the ability to apply appropriate chemical and physical models to make predictions or draw conclusions regarding chemical systems or phenomenon.
+Examples of chemical systems are compound formation (synthesis), energy transfer, equilibrium composition, various physical properties, chemical reactivity, etc. - Demonstrate mastery of laboratory skills and execute common experimental techniques. - Demonstrate the ability to design, prepare, execute and adjust experiments. - Describe the theoretical and operational principles of common laboratory instrumentation such as NMR, FT-IR, UV-Vis, AA, fluorescence spectrometers, GC-MS, HPLC and electrochemical analysis instrumentation, as well as their typical uses, sensitivities and limitations.
 Interpret the data collected with such instrumentation. - Find topic-specific chemical literature, interpret and evaluate chemical studies as described in scientific journals, and describe these conclusions through written and oral presentations. - Analyze and interpret data to detect trends, evaluate the quality of data and reach scientifically valid conclusions.

-Requirements for the Majors in Chemistry and Biochemistry.
-Susquehanna offers a Bachelor of Arts degree in chemistry and Bachelor of Science degrees in both chemistry and biochemistry.
+Requirements for the Majors in Chemistry, Biochemistry and Chemical Physics.
+Susquehanna offers a Bachelor of Arts degree in chemistry and Bachelor of Science degrees in chemistry, biochemistry and chemical physics.